September 23, 2010

 Our two key takeaways:

 We lacked the sense of direction that only develops from using a product daily.
-Many of the improvements we make to Scout are gradual adjustments that build on each other, adding up to something big over time (charts are a good example).
+Many of the improvements we make to Scout are gradual adjustments that build on each other, adding up to something big over time.